Dhunge dhara: Decline

-In late 1891, under Rana rule (1846-1951 AD), a piped water system was introduced in Kathmandu Valley.
+In late 1891, under Rana rule (1846-1951 AD), a piped water system (Bir Dhara) was introduced in Kathmandu Valley.
 At that time it was only available to the elite.
 After the country had opened itself up to the world in 1951, the western water management system was expanded to Kathmandu, Patan and Bhaktapur and the rest of the country.
 Unfortunately, this led to the neglect of the hiti infrastructure.

 The earthquake of 1934 damaged part of the royal canals, causing many hitis to dry up.

 With the absence of any regulation, hitis and ponds were encroached upon.

 A municipal building was built on the site of Paleswan Pukhu in Patan, greatly reducing its size, and one pond became a bus station.
 Schools were built in ponds in Patan and Kathmandu.
 Kathmandu's large Lainchaur Pokhari had to make room for the Nepal Scouts building.

 Bhaktapur also saw ponds turned into a school and a bus station.
 The pond areas have become prime real estate in Katmandu Valley.

 Of the 39 ponds counted in Patan in 1993, 9 were reduced in size and 14 were completely gone in 2007.
 Of the 233 ponds found in the 2019 survey by the KVWSMB 40 were destroyed completely.

 Hitis underwent a similar fate.
 Either their source was damaged or their connection to it was interrupted by the construction of houses or underground pipes.
 There are three documented cases in Bhaktapur, for example, were the construction of a building interrupted the water flow of a dhunge dhara from its source: Wochu Hiti, Dekwocha Hiti and Hakufo Hiti.
 Some hiti's were built over entirely with offices or roads.
 Jhanga Hiti in Kathmandu, for example, a dhungedhara just north west of Rani Pokhari, was built over with a clubhouse for a local football club.
 In other cases the water level in the aquifer has dropped due to the digging of private wells by individual houseowners or industries.